ljpengelen/markdown-to-pdf/README.md

 1. Execute `python cv.py` to convert `cv.md` and `cv.css` into a single file `cv.html`.
 1. Execute `weasyprint cv.html cv.pdf` to convert the HTML file into a PDF document.

+## CSS for print

+If you want to design your own documents, take a look at [designing for print with CSS](https://www.smashingmagazine.com/2015/01/designing-for-print-with-css/) by Rachel Andrew.